Increase Red Blood Cells with These Natural Remedies

 Walnut and pollen infusion

-This is a common remedy from bees that can help us enormously if we suffer from anemia, or if our red blood cells are not at normal levels.
+This is a common remedy from bees that can help us enormously if we suffer from anemia.

-- Add the oil and pollen to the liquid.
+- Then, add the oil and pollen to the liquid

 - 6 cloves of garlic